 Let me just start off by saying that I am not a gym person.
-As in, before this month, I had only been to the Gym once in my entire life — and that was for a free trial session.
+As in, before this month, I had only been to the Gym once in my entire life — and that was for a free trial.

 But two months ago I moved into a new condo building that has the most AMAZING gym ever (overlooking the pool, might I add.
 Pinch me).
-Which I’m happy to say I’ve been getting a lot of use of lately!
+And I’m happy to say I’ve been getting a lot of use of the gym lately!

 Along with my inability to “turn off” and get a decent night’s sleep this past month, I’ve also gone through periods of waking up at 6 AM and not being able to fall back asleep.
 So what do I do?

-OR to my den, to practice yoga.
+Or I head into my den to practice yoga.
 I’ve been getting back into yoga this month, starting with Yoga with Adriene’s 30 Day Yoga Camp series.
 I’m proud of myself for sticking to some sort of fitness routine this past month, amidst all the craziness, late nights, and up-way-too-early mornings.

 P.S.
 You know those super annoying people who SWEAR by waking up ridiculously early to fit their workout in first thing in the morning?
 Yeah, I used to hate those people.
 And now — I hate to say it — but I’m starting to agree with them.

 So babes, those were some of my biggest struggles and successes from this past month.
 I’d love to hear what areas you’ve been struggling when it comes to your own blog and business, and where you could use some words of encouragement and motivation.

 I’d also LOVE to hear all about your exciting and well-deserved successes this month, so let me know in the comments everything amazing that’s happened for you this month!